Shuttle/shuttle-esb/implementations-amazonsqs.md

 In order to make use of the `AmazonSqsQueue` you will need access to an [Amazon Web Services](https://aws.amazon.com/sqs/) account.
 There are some options for local development which are beyond the scope of this documentation.

+You may want to take a look at [Messaging Using Amazon SQS](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sqs-apis-intro.html).

 ## Configuration

 The queue configuration is part of the specified uri, e.g.: